SAIM1080 - Savings and investment income: rates of tax on savings and investment income

 For the purposes of the tax rates which apply to income, ‘savings income’ is defined in ITA07/S18 as:

-• interest chargeable under ITTOIA05 Chapter 2 Part 4 ( SAIM2000)
+• interest chargeable under ITTOIA05 Chapter 2 Part 4 (SAIM2000)

-• profits from deeply discounted securities chargeable under ITTOIA05 Chapter 8 Part 4 ( SAIM3000)
+• profits from deeply discounted securities chargeable under ITTOIA05 Chapter 8 Part 4 (SAIM3000)

-• income taxed under the Accrued Income Scheme ( SAIM4000).
+• income taxed under the Accrued Income Scheme (SAIM4000).

-‘Savings income’ excludes ‘relevant foreign income’ charged on the ‘remittance basis’ ( SAIM1140).
+‘Savings income’ excludes ‘relevant foreign income’ charged on the ‘remittance basis’ (SAIM1140).

-Savings income: the starting rate for savings: tax years 2008-09 onwards
+Savings income: the starting rate for savings

-For 2008-09 onwards, savings income is taxable the basic rate, except where it falls within the ‘starting rate limit for savings’ (2008-09 is £2,320 – ITA07/S12).
-Where it does so, income tax is charged at the ‘starting rate for savings), which is 10% (ITA07/S7).
+Savings income is taxable at the basic rate, except where it falls within the ‘starting rate limit for savings’ (for 2019-20 this amount is £5,000 - ITA07/S12) or is covered by the personal savings allowance (see below).
+Where it does so, income tax is charged at the ‘starting rate for savings, which is 0% (ITA07/S7).

 Savings income: basic rate tax is repayable